AndreaN33/EECS301-Lab3/README.md

 **Lab 3 is worth 290 points total:**

- *   10 points for a correct instantiation of CLS\_PWM\_Interval\_Timer
+ *   10 points for a correct refactoring of CLS\_PWM\_Interval\_Timer
- *   10 points for a correct instantiation of CLS\_PWM\_DutyCycle\_Timer
+ *   10 points for a correct refactoring of CLS\_PWM\_DutyCycle\_Timer
- *   20 points for a correct instantiation of CLS\_Fadeout\_Timer
+ *   20 points for a correct refactoring of CLS\_Fadeout\_Timer
  *   50 points for a correct instantiation of CLS\_LED\_Output\_Fader
  *   100 points for a correct instantiation of CLS\_Scanner\_Module
- *   10 points for the simulation  screenshot of the CLS\_Scanner\_Module Operation
+ *   10 points for the simulation screenshot of the CLS\_Scanner\_Module operation
  *   30 points for a correct instantiation of Key\_Synchronizer\_Module
+ *   20 points for the simulation screenshot of the EECS301\_Lab3\_TopLevel operation
  *   10 points for a correct verification of the operation of the LED's by a TA.
- *   20 points for the screenshot of the final simulation of the lab operation
- *   20 points for the content of the lab report (description, computer used, times, issues)
+ *   20 points for the content of the lab report
- *   5 points for the completed lab report submitted in MD file to GitHub repo
+ *   5 points for the completed lab report submitted in Markdown format to GitHub repo
- *   5 points for the completed lab report in PDF submitted to Canvas
+ *   5 points for the completed lab report in PDF format submitted to Canvas